 The Swedish Research Council is the largest public funding body for research at Swedish universities and higher education institutions.
 We fund research within all scientific disciplines by issuing calls for grant applications in open competition.
-Each year, the approximately 800 researchers who sit on our review panels deal with about 6 000 research applications.
-Each year, we award more than 6 billion SEK to fund Swedish research.
+Each year, the approximately 900 researchers who sit on our review panels deal with about 6 000 research applications.
+Each year, we award almost 7 billion SEK to fund Swedish research.

 Analysis, evaluation and mapping

 We have a mandate to advise the Government on research policy issues.
 We analyse and monitor the research system and the terms and conditions of research, and give advice on future research policy.
 We also work in various ways to stimulate international research collaboration – at national level, at public authority level, and for the individual researcher.

 Funding of research infrastructure

 In order to provide Swedish research with the best possible prerequisites, we fund research infrastructure, both in Sweden and abroad.
 Research infrastructures are advanced tools that researchers may need in order to carry out their research.
 Examples include databases, research facilities, biobanks and large-scale computational tools.
 The funding is always based on the needs of Swedish research.